 Align payroll cycles between the old and new providers to avoid gaps or duplications.
 This may involve:

-- Running parallel payrolls for one cycle to compare results
+- Running parallel payrolls for one complete cycle to compare results

-- Adjusting pay dates temporarily to align systems
+- Temporarily adjusting pay dates to align systems if needed

 - Transferring year-to-date tax and earnings information

-- Verifying that all deductions and contributions are correct
+- Verifying that all deductions and contributions are calculated correctly

-Clear coordination between providers helps ensure employees are paid correctly throughout the transition.
+Clear coordination between providers—ideally with a shared transition calendar and regular status meetings—helps ensure employees are paid correctly throughout the transition.

 What Changes For Employees